chiaratardioli/aws-restart-journey/Labs/Extra Labs/Lab04-Troubleshoot_CloudFormation.md

 ![Drift Detection Results](./images/EX-04-drift-results.png)

 This demonstrated that CloudFormation detects configuration changes but not data changes within resources.

+Also, the update-stack command will not automatically resolve drift, though drift has occurred.
+One must manually resolve these issues to eliminate the drift.

 ### Task 4: Stack Deletion and Troubleshooting